okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/dpop/main/index.md

 ### Create the JSON Web Token

-Create the DPoP proof [JWT](https://www.rfc-editor.org/rfc/rfc7519).
+Create a DPoP proof [JWT](https://www.rfc-editor.org/rfc/rfc7519).
 A DPoP proof JWT includes a header and payload with claims, and then you sign the JWT with the private key from the [previous section](#create-a-json-web-key).

 Use your internal instance to sign the JWT for a production org.
 See this [JWT generator](https://github.com/jwtk/njwt) for an example of how to make and use JWTs in Node.js apps.
 For testing purposes only, you can use this [JWT tool](https://jwt.io/) to build, sign, and decode JWTs.
 See [Use the JWT tool](#use-the-jwt-tool).